Authority

 There is no authority except from God and those that exist are established by God.4

 Authority is always derived.
-It is given by a higher authority in conjunction with an assignment / responsibility.
+It is given by a higher authority in conjunction with an assignment, a responsibility.
 In other words, authority is always a stewardship.
 Every thing, every person, every right, every power always only belongs to the king.
 The earth is the Lord’s and everything in it5.
 The king may choose to accomplish his purposes by delegating, but that grant of authority is a stewardship – the one receiving authority is obligated to use it on behalf of and for the purposes of the king.
 A steward is always subject to audit6 – to be granted authority is also to be made subject to stricter judgement7.

-We must obey God rather than people.8
+We must obey God rather than people.9

 Honor your father and mother